 AH: Why is music important to you?

-AH: Out of the songs you have playing or spinning out there, which one defines you?
+AH: Out of all the songs you have out, which song defines you the most?

 AH: Finally, what are your goals, short and in the long-term?

 ST: My goal always: to reach as many people as possible with my music!
 In the short term: to be able to quit my day job and work on music full time.
 In the long term: to be able to make a few great albums, collaborate with other musicians I admire, and hopefully get some industry recognition to reward my years of struggle--- a Grammy or two would definitely be nice!
 Make my mom proud!